amany9000/fvm-did-registry-contract/README.md

 * ```getOwner()``` : the method getOwner helps one to fetch the current owner of the contract.

-* ```getTotalNumberOfDIDs()``` : the method getTotalNumberOfDIDs helps one to fetch the total number of DIDs ever written on Polygon Ledger, with the number of currently active DIDs.
+* ```getTotalNumberOfDIDs()``` : the method getTotalNumberOfDIDs helps one to fetch the total number of DIDs ever written on FVM Ledger, with the number of currently active DIDs.

-* ```getTotalNumberOfDeletedDIDs()```: the method getTotalNumberOfDeletedDIDs helps one fetch the total number of DIDs deleted from Polygon Ledger.
+* ```getTotalNumberOfDeletedDIDs()```: the method getTotalNumberOfDeletedDIDs helps one fetch the total number of DIDs deleted from FVM Ledger.

 * ```getDIDDOcByIndex(uint256)``` : The method getDIDDOcByIndex helps,to resolve DID document by index.

 ## Example ethers code

-Using ethers, the following illustrates how one can interact with PolygonRegistry contract, from client side application.
+Using ethers, the following illustrates how one can interact with FVMRegistry contract, from client side application.

 ## Loading the Contract

 ```
 const ethers = require('ethers');
-const url = https://rpc-mumbai.matic.today; // For matic testnet
+const url = https://rpc-mumbai.fvm.today; // For fvm testnet
 const DID_ADDRESS = `<Contract Address>`;
 const provider = new ethers.providers.JsonRpcProvider(url);